-5. Land converted to grassland - CO_2
+5. Land converted to grassland - CO2

 76. The emissions in this category result from the conversion of natural forests to grassland.
 During the review, New Zealand stated that this will be corrected in the LULUCF estimates for the 2010 submission, as part of New Zealand's ongoing improvement plan.
 The stock change of carbon in living biomass and of carbon in mineral soils is estimated using country-specific data.
 The emission from the conversion of planted forest to grassland is reported under the forest land-land category.
-New Zealand plans to separate it and to report the estimates of emissions from the conversion of planted forest to grassland category in its next annual submission.
+New Zealand plans to separate it and to report the estimates of emissions from the conversion of planted forest to grassland under the grassland category in its next annual submission.
 The change in DOM is reported as "NE".
 The ERT found an unexpected increase in the carbon stock per area of soil.
 New Zealand explains that this increase resulted from a lack of information on land-use change areas prior to 1990.
 The elimination of this inconsistency is part of the improvement plan.
-During the review, New Zealand also stated that this will be addressed in the 2010 submission, as part of New Zealand and, noting that it plans to introduce additional country-specific methods and data in its 2010 submission, recommends that it continue to develop country-specific data for all carbon stocks concerned.
+During the review, New Zealand also stated that this will be addressed in the 2010 submission, as part of New Zealand's ongoing improvement plan for the LULUCF inventory.
+The ERT welcomes the efforts of New Zealand and, noting that it plans to introduce additional country-specific methods and data in its 2010 submission, recommends that it continue to develop country-specific data for all carbon stocks concerned.